-It's not just streaming that's holding the song up though - it's also been downloaded an average of 533 times a week over the same time period.
-That's pretty good going for a song that first charted 13 years ago.
+It's not just streaming that's holding the song up though; it's also been downloaded an average of 696 times a week this year so far.
+Pretty good going for a song that first charted 13 years ago.

 The staying power of Mr Brightside is in stark contrast to original chart run, logging just four weeks in the Official Singles Chart Top 100 after peaking at Number 10.
 It's since gone on to become a staple at pretty much any party or club night, helping it notch up lots of streams and downloads every week.

 Music fans are increasingly using streaming as a way of discovering or revisiting the classics.
 Other popular 'catalogue' singles that perform well in the streaming era include Oasis' 1995 hit Wonderwall, streamed 30 million times in the last year, while Christmas classics including Mariah Carey's All I Want For Christmas Is You (26 million streams) and The Pogues' Fairytale of New York (21 million) are also very popular on streaming services during the festive period.